MegaMinerd/RescueBulletin/README.md

 # RescueBulletin

 ## Installation
 This program requires Java 11.
-You csn check version by typing "java --version" into the command prompt.
+You can check version by typing "java --version" into the command prompt.
 Make sure your java installation is listed in your system's PATH variable. https://www.java.com/en/download/ https://www.java.com/en/download/help/path.html
 ## Features